-Miss any one of these elements and you’ll be seeing less than maximal results.
-Let’s walk you through each of these factors so you can fully understand the requirements each presents.
+Miss any one of these elements, and you’ll be seeing less than maximal results.
+Let’s walk through each of these factors so you can fully understand the requirements for each.

 Natural Bodybuilding Training

 These are not the primary muscles we are concerned with on a natural bodybuilding program.
-Instead, we are looking more closely at the type 2a and type 2b muscle fibers, which have a higher potential for growth and power output – precisely what you are trying to accomplish.
-These muscle fibers fatigue far faster however, which is why weight lifting sets don’t last for minutes at a time.
+Instead, we are looking more closely at the type 2a and type 2b muscle fibers, which have a higher potential for growth and power output.
+This is precisely what you are trying to accomplish.
+These muscle fibers fatigue far faster however, which is why weightlifting sets don’t last for minutes at a time.

-With ongoing weight training, you will not only often experience a shift in fiber type, you can train so that you build more of a particular type of muscle fiber.
+With ongoing weight training, you will not only experience a shift in fiber type often, but you can also train so that you build more of a particular type of muscle fiber.
 So with ongoing bodybuilding training, you can possess more total type 2 muscle fibers, giving you that strong and large look you’re going for.

 As you train your muscles, you will also notice two main forms of hypertrophy (an increase in the size of your muscles).

 Sarcoplasmic hypertrophy is a temporary size increase due to a higher amount of sarcoplasm in the muscle tissue.
-This occurs when you get a large build up of byproducts after a weight lifting workout and have an increased flow of blood into that particular muscle tissue.
-Basically, it’s your ‘muscle pump’.
+This occurs when you get a large buildup of byproducts after a weight lifting workout and have an increased flow of blood into that particular muscle tissue.
+Basically, it’s your ‘muscle pump.’
 You see this size gain quickly upon exercise, but it also tends to leave just about as quickly as it came.
-This type of growth is mostly noted after lighter weight, high rep sets taken into the 10-15 range.
+This type of growth is mostly noted after lighter weight sets taken into the 10-15 range.

-Myofibrillar hypertrophy on the other hand is an actual increase to the size of the muscle contractile fibers.
+Myofibrillar hypertrophy, on the other hand, is an actual increase in the size of the muscle contractile fibers.
 This is more permanent and will indicate real muscle size gains.
 It’s slower to come about, but when it does, it’s more likely to stand the test of time.
-This type of growth is noted more after heavy weight and lower rep sets of between 4-10 reps.
+This type of growth is noted more after heavy weight sets of between 4-10 reps.

 Given all of this information, we can now use it to help develop a proper natural bodybuilding program.

-In order to get your muscle growing, you need to subject it to a stress load that it has not handled before.
+To get the muscle growth you want, you’ll need to subject it to a stress load that it has not handled before.
 This is referred to as progressive tension overload.
 There are multiple ways you can accomplish this.
 Some include:

 - Performing more reps in any given set